anant0301/anant0301/README.md

 ### Hi there 👋

-Hello I am Anant Patel, I am a recent passout having completed my under-grads.
+Hello I am Anant Patel.

 <!-- Here are some ideas to get you started: -->